rhcad/TouchVG/README.md

 ## How to Contribute

 Contributors and sponsors are welcome.
-You may [commit issues](https://github.com/rhcad/touchvg/issues), suggestions or pull requests on the Github site.
+You may translate, [commit issues](https://github.com/rhcad/touchvg/issues), suggestions or pull requests on the Github site.
 To contribute, please follow the branching model outlined here: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ## Contributors